 Subject to the terms of any compact or funding agreement, and the availability of funds, the Secretary must transfer to a Tribe all funds provided for in the funding agreement.

+The Secretary shall provide funding for periods covered by joint resolution adopted by Congress making continuing appropriations, to the extent permitted by such resolutions.

 A funding agreement shall authorize the Tribe to receive funds made available to Tribes through: